dbergey/Type-To-Navigate/README.markdown

 ------------

 - Add user-configurable website blacklist.
 Might be good to upload this data somewhere transparently, so as to gather data on what sites don't work and which most annoy so.
+- Display keypresses and the current search string somehow.